ISOBlue/isoblue-data-uservice/README.md

 ```

 ## Notes
+* The docker container may not be able to connect to an OADA server or a Kafka broker running on `localhost`.
+This is because the container uses the `bridge` networking mode by default.
+You can add `--network="host"` argument to the `docker run` command as a workaround.
+You can find more information [here](https://docs.docker.com/network/host/).
 * For development, you may need to set `NODE_TLS_REJECT_UNAUTHORIZED=0` in `defaultenv.list` to ignore self-signed certificates.
 (WARNING: This is insecure!)